balzack/databag/doc/backlog.md

 **APN:** avoid firebase for iOS and use APN directly

+**Password Recover:** add a mechanism for password recovery based on shared secret

 **Auto Archive:** add ability to auto delete old data

 **1-1 Sealed:** admin config for defaulting to sealed topic when starting a 1-1 topic from the contact list